-There is no requirement for earthworks, destruction or removal of vegetation, permanent (or temporary) land-take, accommodation works, site clearance or locally gained resources.
-As such, the works do not involve any physical altering or removal of habitat or result in habitat fragmentation.
+There is no requirement for significant earthworks (minor excavation of existing filter drain to a depth of 0.9 m), destruction or removal of vegetation, permanent (or temporary) land-take, accommodation works, site clearance or locally gained resources.
+As such, the works do not involve any physical altering or removal of habitat and will not result in habitat fragmentation.

 A temporary short-term increase in noise levels may cause disturbance to local wildlife.
 The works will, for example, require a range of ancillary plant, vehicles and NRMM which will emit noise and create potential disturbance.
-The works will also require delivery of materials and the presence of personnel to facilitate the improvements to the carriageway surface.
-However, the number of construction vehicles and construction operatives required onsite is also low given the scale and scope of works.
-In addition, any species in the area are likely to be accustomed to road noise on the M90 and the scheme is of short duration (2-nights) and will be undertaken on a rolling programme.
+The works will also require delivery of materials and the presence of personnel to facilitate the improvements to the filter drain.
+However, the number of construction vehicles and construction operatives required onsite is low given the scale and scope of works.
+In addition, any species in the area are likely to be accustomed to road noise on the M80, and the scheme will be undertaken over 25-nights on a rolling programme.
 The potential for significant species disturbance within the area of likely construction disturbance is therefore somewhat diminished.